data-tsunami/ansible-hadoop-cluster/README.md

 There are a lot of hardcoded stuff, but I share this as an exampe of what Andible can do (and how to do it).

+Requires a working http proxy (like Squid) to speedup installs, and a exported NFS, to centralize Hadoops logs.

 ## Already done

 - works against CentOS 6.4